Strictly Come Dancing 2020 line up | Meet contestant Clara Amfo - TheNewsTrace

-Clara Amfo is gearing up for her debut on Strictly Come Dancing and all eyes are on who her associate will probably be.
+The reside exhibits for Strictly Come Dancing are upon us, and waltzing onto the dance flooring this 12 months is BBC Radio 1 DJ Clara Amfo.

-She was introduced as a part of the Strictly Come Dancing line-up again in September and the laborious work began there.
+She was introduced as a part of the Strictly Come Dancing line-up again in September and now she’ll maker her Strictly debut when the reside exhibits kick off on October twenty fourth.

-Clara lastly is aware of which one of many Strictly Come Dancing professionals she will probably be dancing with all through the competitors and now the laborious work begins.
+She’ll be taking to the ballroom along with her Strictly Come Dancing skilled companion Aljaž Škorjanec.

-The BBC radio star definitely is aware of her music inside-out, however can she get to that all-important Glitterball trophy?
+Strictly have launched the songs and dances for week one, and the pair will likely be doing the cha cha to Don’t Begin Now by Dua Lipa.

 Who’s Clara Amfo?